acousticrobot/web-16/_pages/toki-pona/lesson-01-welcome.md

 I still present new vocabulary incrementally, but if you have a grasp of toki pona you should feel free to skip around and focus on the lessons that fit your learning path.
 I have listed my favorite toki pona lessons on the [resource page](/toki-pona/about/), and have tried to blend information from my current three favorite sources: jan Sonja's, jan Pije's, and jan Lentan's, in an order that makes sense for sitelen.

+{:.grammar}
+>### grammar review
+>Most lessons will now have a small section on the top that lists where you can find the information covered in the lesson in _pu_, _Pije_, and _Letan_, and a small grammar review for anything not covered within the lesson.
+>

-I am also always looking for ways to examples that address and illuminate differing positions on the grammar.
+I am also always looking for clarification on differing positions on the grammar myself, especially as the language evolves.
+All of your experiences and opinions make this test that much stronger and more palettable to newcomers.
 Any suggestions are always welcome.

 {: .wrapper__center-image}
 ![lipu lawa pi esun kama](/images/t47/t47.200721_1.jpg)